TELUS Health Student Support – 24/7 Support via Chat and Phone

 Getting connected with providers in your community who can offer ongoing treatment

-Can I access in-person, face-to-face counseling through My SSP?
+Can I access in-person, face-to-face counseling through TELUS Health Student Support?

-No. My SSP offers telephone, video, and chat-based consultation and emotional counseling only.
+No. TELUS Health Student Support offers telephone, video, and chat-based consultation and emotional counseling only.

 What if it’s a crisis?